Cliff Richard: Property search, investigation and BBC litigation

 In May 2016, South Yorkshire Police sent a file of evidence to the Crown Prosecution Service.
-The following month, the CPS announced that after reviewing "evidence relating to claims of non-recent sexual offences dating between 1958 and 1983 made by four men", there was "insufficient evidence" to charge Richard with an offence, and that no further action against him would be taken.
+The following month, the CPS announced that after reviewing "evidence relating to claims of non-recent sexual offences dating between 1958 and 1983 made by four men", there was "insufficient evidence" to charge Richard with an offence and that no further action against him would be taken.
 Richard said he was "obviously thrilled that the vile accusations and the resulting investigation have finally been brought to a close".
-But he said his naming by the media, despite not being charged, meant he had been "hung out like live bait".
+He said his naming by the media, despite not being charged, meant he had been "hung out like live bait".
 South Yorkshire Police later "apologised wholeheartedly" to Richard after its investigation into the singer was dropped on 16 June 2016.
-Richard commented: "My reputation will not be fully vindicated because the CPS's policy is to only say something general about there being 'insufficient' evidence.
+Richard commented, "My reputation will not be fully vindicated because the CPS's policy is to only say something general about there being 'insufficient' evidence.
 How can there be evidence for something that never took place?"
-It was subsequently reported that during the 22-month police investigation a man was arrested over a plot to blackmail Richard.
+It was reported that during the 22-month police investigation a man was arrested over a plot to blackmail Richard.
 The unnamed man in his forties contacted Richard's aides and threatened to spread "false stories" unless he received a sum of money.

 On 21 June 2016, the BBC apologised publicly to Richard for causing distress after the controversial broadcast.
 On 27 September 2016, the Crown Prosecution Service announced that the decision not to prosecute Richard over claims of historical sex offences had been upheld.
-The CPS reviewed the evidence following applications by two of his accusers, and concluded that the decision not to charge Richard was correct.
+The CPS reviewed the evidence following applications by two of his accusers and concluded that the decision not to charge Richard was correct.
 In October 2016, it was reported that Richard was suing the BBC and South Yorkshire Police.
 Legal papers were filed at the High Court in London on 6 October 2016.
 South Yorkshire Police later agreed to pay Richard £400,000 after settling a claim he brought against the force.

 On 12 April 2018, the case against the BBC opened in the High Court.
 It was reported that Richard was seeking "very substantial" damages.
 On 13 April, Richard gave evidence for more than an hour, describing the television coverage as "shocking and upsetting".
 His written statement was made available online by his lawyers, Simkins LLP.
 On 18 July 2018, Richard won his High Court case against the BBC and was awarded £210,000 in damages.
-On 15 August 2018, the BBC stated they would not appeal against the judgment.
+On 15 August 2018, the BBC stated they would not appeal against the judgement.
 The BBC repeated an apology for the distress that Richard had been through.
 The Guardian estimated that the BBC's costs for legal fees and damages had reached £1.9 million after losing the case.